4 Most Promising Areas for Wearables Devices in Healthcare

 Managing Chronic Conditions, e. g., Diabetes

 Managing diabetes is a challenge that many tech companies have been trying to solve.
 The device developed by Pancreum is not on the market yet.
-This small, portable device functions as an artificial pancreas and is able to continuously monitor glucose level, deliver insulin, glucagon, cortisol and adrenaline needed to avoid hypoglycemia.
-Via Bluetooth, it connects to a mobile app on a user’s smartphone and displays all the needed graphs and charts, such as glucose level, insulin and glucosamine intake, and others.
+This small, portable device functions as artificial pancreas and is able to continuously monitor glucose level, deliver insulin, glucagon, cortisol, and adrenaline needed to avoid hypoglycemia.
+Via Bluetooth, it connects to a mobile app on a user’s smartphone and displays all the needed graphs and charts, such as glucose level, insulin, and glucosamine intake, and others.

 Elderly Care & Home Care

 People with age-related health concerns often want to live independently in their own homes.CarePredict has been working on a system consisting of a monitoring wristlet, motion detectors attached to a rooms’ walls and the web & mobile applications that collect the data.
 The app analyzes the health data as well as the body posture and its location in the house.
 If the app detects something unusual, like a patient lying down on the floor, it automatically sends an alert to the members of the family or to the other caregivers.